utkarshcmu/grafana.org/content/blog/2018-06-29-timeshift-ep51.md

 <hr />

 #### From the Blogosphere
 [**Evolution of Telemetry at Bloomberg**](https://grafana.com/blog/2018/06/28/evolution-of-telemetry-at-bloomberg): This recap from GrafanaCon EU takes us through the twists and turns a company at the scale of Bloomberg has taken to achieve the robust monitoring system they have now.
-[Watch the entire presentation](https://youtu.be/v6AoyEovSa4) and [download the slides](https://grafana.com/files/grafanacon_eu_2018/Bloomberg_GrafanaCon_EU_2018.pdf).
+You can also [watch the entire presentation](https://youtu.be/v6AoyEovSa4) and [download the slides](https://grafana.com/files/grafanacon_eu_2018/Bloomberg_GrafanaCon_EU_2018.pdf).

 [**Be a Grafana/Graphite Power User**](https://www.hidefsoftware.co.uk/2018/06/28/be-a-grafana-power-user/): Knowing the basics of a tool doesn't prevent you from experiencing [frustrating issues and gotchas](https://grafana.com/blog/2016/03/03/25-graphite-grafana-and-statsd-gotchas/) from time to time.
 Robert put together a list of recommendations that should get you well on your way to becoming a Graphite and Grafana power user.